axiom-data-science/shell-passive-acoustic-curation/README.md

 Data Availability and Provenance Statements
 -------------------------------------------

-The text representation of these harddrives ('text dummy' that was used to sort and curate final files) is available in the git repo as 'all_files.txt' It is approximately 16.4 million lines long.
+The text representation of these harddrives ('text dummy' that was used to sort and curate final files) is available in the git repo as `data/all_files.tar.xz` It is approximately 16.4 million lines long.

 These data were provided thanks to the partnership of Shell Oil Company, Greeneridge Sciences, and North Pacific Research Board.
 It was collected and analyzed as part of Chukchi Sea Environmental Science Program (CSESP).